Transhumanism: Spirituality

 The first dialogue between transhumanism and faith was a one-day conference at the University of Toronto in 2004.
-Religious critics alone faulted transhumanism for offering no eternal truths or relationship with the divine.
+Religious critics faulted transhumanism for offering no eternal truths or relationship with the divine.
 They commented that a philosophy bereft of these beliefs leaves humanity adrift in a foggy sea of postmodern cynicism and anomie.
-Transhumanists responded that such criticisms reflect a failure to look at the actual content of transhumanist philosophy, which, far from being cynical, is rooted in optimistic, idealistic attitudes that trace back to the Enlightenment.
-Following this dialogue, William Sims Bainbridge, a sociologist of religion, conducted a pilot study, published in the Journal of Evolution and Technology, suggesting that religious attitudes were negatively correlated with acceptance of transhumanist ideas and indicating that people with highly religious worldviews tended to perceive transhumanism as a direct, competitive (though ultimately futile) affront to their spiritual beliefs.
+Transhumanists responded that such criticisms reflect a failure to look at the actual content of transhumanist philosophy, which is rooted in optimistic, idealistic attitudes that trace back to the Enlightenment.
+After this dialogue, William Sims Bainbridge, a sociologist of religion, conducted a pilot study, published in the Journal of Evolution and Technology, suggesting that religious attitudes negatively correlated with acceptance of transhumanist ideas and indicating that people with highly religious worldviews tended to perceive transhumanism as a direct, competitive (though ultimately futile) affront to their beliefs.

-Since 2006, the Mormon Transhumanist Association sponsors conferences and lectures on the intersection of technology and religion.
+Since 2006, the Mormon Transhumanist Association has sponsored conferences and lectures on the intersection of technology and religion.
 The Christian Transhumanist Association was established in 2014.

-Since 2009, the American Academy of Religion holds a "Transhumanism and Religion" consultation during its annual meeting, where scholars in the field of religious studies seek to identify and critically evaluate any implicit religious beliefs that might underlie key transhumanist claims and assumptions; consider how transhumanism challenges religious traditions to develop their own ideas of the human future, in particular the prospect of human transformation, whether by technological or other means; and provide critical and constructive assessments of an envisioned future that place greater confidence in nanotechnology, robotics and information technology to achieve virtual immortality and create a superior posthuman species.
+Since 2009, the American Academy of Religion has held a "Transhumanism and Religion" consultation during its annual meeting, where scholars of religious studies seek to identify and critically evaluate implicit religious beliefs that might underlie transhumanist claims and assumptions; consider how transhumanism challenges religious traditions to develop their own ideas of the human future, in particular the prospect of human transformation, by technological or other means; and critically and constructively assess an envisioned future with greater confidence in nanotechnology, robotics, and information technology to achieve virtual immortality and create a superior posthuman species.

-The physicist and transhumanist thinker Giulio Prisco states that "cosmist religions based on science, might be our best protection from reckless pursuit of superintelligence and other risky technologies."
-He also recognizes the importance of spiritual ideas, such as those of Russian Orthodox philosopher Nikolai Fyodorovich Fyodorov, to the origins of the transhumanism movement.
+The physicist and transhumanist thinker Giulio Prisco writes, "cosmist religions based on science might be our best protection from reckless pursuit of superintelligence and other risky technologies."
+Transhumanist beliefs can be traced to the theories of the Russian mystic and philosopher Nikolai Fyodorov and his best-known supporter, the astronautics pioneer Konstantin Tsiolkovsky.

+In the 2020s, the Catholic Church and Holy See addressed the philosophy of transhumanism and posthumanism in documents including Quo vadis, humanitas?, written by the International Theological Commission, and the papal encyclical Magnifica humanitas.